Lunatic-T/PySniper/README.md

 # Setup
 > ### You will need:
->> Your roblox cookie (for gameid detection; the X-CSRF token is needed to access the share link resolve api)
+>> Your roblox cookie or any cookie that is valid (for gameid detection; the X-CSRF token is needed to access the share link resolve api)
 >>
 >> Your discord token (to run the link detection ofc 💀)